 Find out as much as you can about the various options.
-Many of them have web sites where you can find out about the philosophy and pricing, and sometimes register and order online.
+Many of them have web sites where you can find out about the philosophy and pricing.
+You can usually register and order online.
 Some of those are linked in this article.
-But before making any decisions, do talk to other parents who have used them, if possible.
+Before making any decisions, do talk to other parents who have used them, if possible.

-If you don’t know anyone who has used the curriculum you are interested in, join a relevant mailing list (try the yahoogroups site and search for the relevant name) and see if you can see some samples.
+If you don’t know anyone who has used the curriculum you are interested in, ask if you can see some samples.
 It is important to look at the style of material, and discuss with your children whether the courses look inspiring and interesting.
 What appeals to one child will not necessarily appeal to another.

 Children’s interests and learning styles

 Take note of your children’s interests and learning styles.
 A child who learns through his hands, for instance, is unlikely to be inspired by a curriculum with a lot of reading and writing.
 A child who is advanced in some areas and slower in others (for instance a child with dyslexia who has excellent understanding of maths) will not want to be limited by a curriculum that has rigid ‘grade level’ expectations.

 Then, before you order, do look at second-hand shops, or find out of any local home educators have used material in good condition which they might sell you.
 There are some second-hand curriculum suppliers on the Internet – and don’t forget to browse second-hand book sites such as Abebooks and Awesomebooks.